hadyhelal/Xchat/README.md

 ## intro

-Simple Chat application a clone of whatsApp
+Simple chat application a clone of whatsApp

 ## What i used in Xchat